 Prayer of the Faithful

-PRAYERS UPDATED EACH THURSDAY FOR FOLLOWING SUNDAY
+PRAYERS UPDATED EACH THURSDAY AFTERNOON FOR THE FOLLOWING SUNDAY

-PRAYERS OF THE FAITHFUL
+MINISTER OF THE WORD

 We pray to the Lord R. Lord, hear our prayer